FMensurado/fuga/README.md

 ### Unit tests

-To actually test code, we must develop test cases.
+To actually test code, we must develop unit tests.
 Tests are organized into suites.
 The general syntax / schematic for a test suite is:

     TESTSUITE(suite_name) {